biojava/biojava.github.io/wiki/GSoC:PTM.md

         -   FineDocs?
         -   Any Checkstyle template for BioJava?
     -   Cookbook page after API is stable.
+    -   Andreas is refactoring sequence diagram code from PDB web.
     -   In sequence diagram, dashed line is only for cross-link2.
 How to represent cross-links that link more than 2 residues?